wellsie/graphql-relay-mongodb-pagination/README.md

 The example has been enhanced so that the `ArticleConnection` objects also support a `nodes` object like [GitHub's GraphQL API](https://developer.github.com/v4/guides/forming-calls/) does.

+Also added are mutation and subscription with redis examples.

 ## Running the example

 Install npm dependencies: